-And here’s where many a relationship come to an unfortunate end.
+And here’s where many a relationship comes to an unfortunate end.
 Because the other person thinks it should only be constant magic.
 That anything else is merely a false symbol.

 But we still chase them!
 We want it back!
 We think of what we can do to possibly salvage this sinking ship.
 Should we change ourselves?
 Adjust our behavior?
 Change our whole personality?
 After all: this is love.
 Surely it’s worth sacrificing for, no?

 Because there’s a big, horrible idea out there in the world of romance: That if it’s not hard, it’s not real.
 True romance must be earned, we believe.
 Struggled for.
 Barely survived.
 If it comes easy, it’s wrong.
 Shallow.
 Too simple.

 We must suffer for love.
 We must cry with certain regularity.
 Lose our faith time and time again only to barely regain it again.

 I humbly submit that such a belief is the romantic equivalent of 100% grade-A bullshit.
 Perhaps it comes from our culture’s puritanical beginnings.
 The notion that anything great is worth suffering for.

 And while I agree that love takes work, patience, and forgiveness, I don’t think it should involve perpetual, ongoing damage-control.
 If the relationship you’re in takes constant, ongoing acrobatic maneuvers to keep it afloat, then it’s not a relationship; it’s a doomsday project.

 Relationships, in general, should be easy.
 If they’re taking a ton of work, a ton of the time, something’s wrong.